ace-subido/ace-subido.github.com/src/_posts/2017-05-21-improving-our-wifi-at-home.md

 image: /img/blog/ourwifisetup-archer-c7.jpg
 ---

 So, I'm in the process of trying to get the best performance out of our internet setup at home.
-I've worked with Network Architects and ansible'd network configurations for large Hadoop clusters the frequently transfer terabytes, but sadly, I haven't sat down and fixed our internet at home.
-I'm a software engineer, and no means a hardcore Cisco Certified Network Engineer, so I decided to sit on this problem and improve our situation.
+I've worked with Network Architects and ansible'd network configurations for large Hadoop clusters that transfer terabytes, but sadly, I haven't sat down and fixed our internet at home.
+I'm a software engineer, and no means a hardcore Cisco Certified Network Engineer, so I decided to sit on this problem and try to improve our situation.

-If you have slow internet, you can't just throwing money at the problem by upgrading your ISP subscription and shouting at customer service.
+If you have slow internet, you can't just keep throwing money at the problem by upgrading your ISP subscription.
 You'll have to check off problems one by one.
 For me, I sat down and thought: I'll have to start by improving what I can improve on my side.
 Which means, the WiFi network within our home.

 To give a short background, our current internet setup at home looks like this: